 PAPILLOMAS IN CHILDREN

-Small lesions that can be clipped off at their base using the appropriate Laser device with little or no anaesthesia.
+Papillommas are small lesions that can be clipped off at their base using the appropriate Laser device with little or no anaesthesia.

 An entity that is frequently reported as perianal acrochordons or skinfolds has now been named infantile perianal pyramidal protrusions.
 This occurs in young children, usually girls, in the midline anterior to the anus.
 It reduces with time and no treatment is necessary.
 Child abuse, genital warts, haemorrhoids, granulomatous lesions of inflammatory bowel disease, or rectal prolapse must be considered in the differential diagnosis of these lesions.